What is SOA in Web Services?

 What is SOA Architecture in Java?

-- A graphical front-end service for the customer to access their cart
+- A web service for the customer to access their cart

 - Services to process payments and check credit ratings, etc.